 Our stockholders have no preemptive, conversion or other rights to subscribe for additional shares.
 All outstanding shares are, and all shares offered by this prospectus will be, when sold, validly issued, fully paid and nonassessable.
 The rights, preferences and privileges of the holders of our common stock are subject to, and may be adversely affected by, the rights of the holders of shares of any series of our preferred stock that we may designate and issue in the future.

 Listing

-We intend to apply to have our common stock approved for listing on the New York Stock Exchange under the symbol "."
+We have applied to have our common stock listed on the New York Stock Exchange under the symbol "SLCA."

 Transfer Agent and Registrar